-Meet out staff
+Meet ouR staff

-Vice President for HR & Diversity, Andre Burton, J.D.
+Vice President for Human Resources & Diversity

 For more than 25 years Andre Burton, J.D., has served in leadership positions with strategic oversight and execution of Human Resources functions including talent management and development, employee relations, labor relations, benefits, diversity and inclusion, as well as, organizational development.
+Andre Burton received his Juris Doctorate (J.D.) from Cleveland-Marshall College of Law at Cleveland State University and his Bachelor of Arts in criminal justice (pre-law) at Kent State University.

 Mr. Burton was promoted to Vice President for Human Resources and Diversity in early 2019, a position for which he has been actively engaged in several strategic plan initiatives that are key to NEOMED being in an optimal position for positive change.
 Mr. Burton has provided strategic leadership to administrators, faculty, staff and students, while transforming the Office of Human Resources to provide more consultative services; implement the workforce re-engineering process; and investigate opportunities to streamline processes.
 Mr. Burton also continued to lead the Office of Diversity, Equity and Inclusion, developing a diversity recruitment and retention plan and implementing policies, programs, practices and resources needed to foster inclusiveness, diversity and a welcoming community for students, faculty and staff.